VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

 - `status`: the input and output variables of the models
 - `meteo`: the micro-climatic conditions
 - `constants`: the constants
-- `extras`: any other value or object
+- `extras`: any other value or object, this is used for example to pass the node of a MultiScaleTreeGraph

 !!! note
     The micro-meteorological conditions are always given for one time-step inside the models methods.
 The conditions with several time-steps are handled earlier by the generic functions.